GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 - Error `Permission denied` in workload Pods.

   Cloud Storage FUSE does not have permission to access the file system.
 Please double check your container user and fsGroup.
-Make sure you pass `uid`, `gid`, and `allow_other` flags correctly.
+Make sure you pass `uid` and `gid` flags correctly.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
 Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`